We make buying diamonds easy.

 The ancient Romans and Greeks believed that diamonds were tears cried by the gods or splinters from falling stars.
 The Romans believed that Cupid’s arrows were tipped with diamonds (perhaps the earliest association between diamonds and romantic love).
 Anthropologists believe the tradition of using diamonds in engagement rings originated from a Roman custom in which wives wore rings attached to small keys, indicating their husbands’ ownership.
 In 1477, Archduke Maximillian of Austria commissioned the very first diamond engagement ring on record for his betrothed, Mary of Burgundy.

 Why a diamond is forever

 The word diamond derives from the Greek word “adamas,” which means invincible or indestructible.
 Which makes sense because diamonds are the very hardest natural substance.
 The only thing that can scratch a diamond is another diamond.
-In fact, some ancient cultures believed that diamonds gave the wearer strength and courage during battle, and some kings wore diamonds on their armor as they rode into battle in show their importance, and protect them from harm.
+In fact, some ancient cultures believed that diamonds gave the wearer strength and courage during battle, and some kings wore diamonds on their armor as they rode into battle in show their importance and protect them from harm.

 Kimberly has your back!

-Everyone has hear of blood diamonds.
+Everyone has heard of blood diamonds.
 The diamond industry created The Kimberley process to remove “blood diamonds’ out of the supply chain.
 The Kimberley Process (KP) unites administrations, civil societies, and industry in reducing the flow of conflict diamonds – ‘rough diamonds used to finance wars against governments’ – around the world.
-Maintaining its focus in the face of today’s global challenges, The KP enables nations, governments and organisations to share their expertise and insights, and to have a positive, long-term impact on the trade in conflict diamonds and the lives of people in genuine need.
+Maintaining its focus in the face of today’s global challenges, The KP enables nations, governments and organizations to share their expertise and insights, and to have a positive, long-term impact on the trade in conflict diamonds and the lives of people in genuine need.